 Another thing to consider: The manufacturer cautions against using the Pizzaiolo for anything other than cooking pizza, flatbreads, and vegetables.
 Because the upper heating elements are so close to the food being cooked, splattering fat from meat or poultry could cause a fire.
 Also, the footprint of the Pizzaiolo is roughly 18 by 14 inches, so it occupies a significant amount of counter space.
 And at just over 30 pounds, it is cumbersome to move around the kitchen.
 Portions of its stainless-steel exterior quickly discolored due to the placement of a steam vent on the oven’s front left corner.
 That said, the exterior remained impressively cool.
 We wouldn’t recommend storing equipment on it or resting your hand on its sides while the oven is in use, but we were comfortable standing in front of it as we waited for our pizzas and vegetables to bake.

-The Best Indoor Pizza Oven: The Smart Oven Pizzaiolo by Breville
+The Best Indoor Pizza Oven: Breville Smart Oven Pizzaiolo

 - One model, priced at about $1000

 - Cook frozen pizza using the “Frozen” setting

 - Make pan pizza using the “Pan” setting and the carbon-steel pan that comes with the oven

 - Make thin-crust pizza using the “New York” setting

 - Make thin-crust pizza using the “Thin & Crispy” setting